-Given the importance of DataOps and the data engineer, our latest functionality addresses the day-to-day requirements of the data engineer.
+Given the importance of DataOps and the data engineer, our latest functionality addresses the day-to-day requirements of the data engineer and the challenges they face with DataOps.
 In this post, I would like to talk about RapidTarget.

-RapidTarget allows data engineers to set a predefined schema target that provides automated guidance for how diverse data sources must be structured, formatted and renamed in order to match to the desired target.
+RapidTarget allows data engineers to set a predefined schema target in their DataOps practice that provides automated guidance for how diverse data sources must be structured, formatted and renamed in order to match to the desired target.

 Let’s start with a simple example.
 Many of our users belong to industries that rely on external parties for sources of their data.
 In order for this data to be consumed by internal users or downstream customers, it has to be transformed to match an existing schema or data model.
 This process is commonly referred to as “data onboarding” and it spans a variety of industries.
 For example, retailers might have to join together hundreds of data sets from individual vendors, or insurance companies preparing policy details from agents all around the country.